 OH NO it’s a Dylan And His Money scene with Jim Walsh!
 The rule of thumb regarding Dylan/Jim scenes is that if they’re outside Jim’s office, they stand a fighting chance, but if you see them in Jim’s office, go make a sandwich or take a bath.
 Anyway, Dylan gets a lot of money from his dad, Mr. Hogan.
 And Dylan’s eyebrows are raised, so you know he is being cocky and not believing Jim’s advice that money changes people.
 Dylan can’t believe that Jim would doubt the emotional fortitude of the guy who took his daughter’s virginity and stole her away to Mexico, then dumped her for her best friend.

 Now we have a chick getting yelled at in the principal’s office because of her outfit, and the skirt is short but the girl is nowhere near the level of today’s high schools’ wardrobes (GET OFF MY LAWN!
-(QUAD?)), and the girl is played by an AMAZING under-five who with the weirdest inflection ever known to man, yells to Steve that he’s so lucky to be getting out of that school.
-And they commiserate about how hard it is to be 35 and still stuck in high school.
+(QUAD?)), and the girl is played by an AMAZING under-five who with the weirdest inflection ever known to man, yells to Steve that he’s so lucky to be getting out of West Beverly.
+They commiserate about how hard it is to be 35 and still stuck in high school.

-The thing is, the under-five was being oh-so-subtly ironic, because, IS Steve getting out of that school?
+The thing is, the under-five was being oh-so-subtly ironic, because, IS Steve getting out of West Beverly?
 Despite his theft of the legacy key in one of the most drawn out, horrific subplots ever in the history of television?

 The answer is YES!
 Because that time that he won $10,000 at the Laker game doing the half-court shot?
 He donated it to charity!
 So because he had money, he was not required to obey school rules and will be trying to squeeze a graduation cap over his puffy hair with the rest of his elderly friends.
 He gets very excited and kisses a random girl in the hallway!